IoTrim/safeguards-study/README.md

 For each threat we create a subdirectory showing samples of:
 * Threat Simulation Scripts: for running the threat
-* Threat Detection Scripts: to understand the detection capabilities of a safeguard with respect to the simulated threats.
+* Threat Detection Scripts: to understand the detection capabilities of a safeguard with respect to the simulated threats For each threat we include both the Threat Simulation Script and the Threat Detection script in the appropriate folder.

 `anomalous_on_off` - Code for emulating the situation in which a compromised device is switched on and off continuously.